ciradu2204/ciradu2204/README.md

 ### Hi there, I'm Cynthia 🇷🇼

-A junior developer with a computing degree and one year of experience building web applications.
+A junior developer with a computing degree and one year of experience building applications.

 - 🔭 Building [She Mentors Africa](https://github.com/ciradu2204/SheMentorsAfrica) using React and AWS Amplify.
 - 👯 I’m looking to collaborate with other developers.